arineng/rdap_bootstrap_server/README.md

     - Updated the `default_bootstrap.json` file for the domain entry.
     - Updated the default bootstrap files to the latest IANA files.
     - Upgraded Gradle, Spring Boot, and JUnit.
+* 2.0.3
+    - Use GitHub actions to perform builds

 This server is written as a Java servlet and should run in any Java Servlet 3.0 container or higher, as a Spring Boot application, or as a Docker container.
 It should build against Java 11 or higher.